ktbaileyunc/ktbaileyunc.github.io/index.md

 ---

 Hi there!
 I'm a sophomore at the University of North Carolina at Chapel Hill studying computer science and philosophy.
 In short, I'm passionate about doing good things with technology.
 I hope to use software engineering and data analysis to build tools that benefit the communities I care about.
-My work for The Daily Tar Heel as a data reporter has given me a taste of what it feels like to turn numbers into something that brings new knowledge to readers.
+My work for The Daily Tar Heel as a data reporter has given me a taste of what it feels like to turn numbers into something that brings new insights to readers.

 I'm originally from Charlotte, NC, and I graduated from Choate Rosemary Hall in Wallingford, CT.
 In my free time, you can often find me watching C-SPAN, snapping blurry film photos, or reading albums' liner notes at my college radio station.